Dodo: Cultural significance

 The dodo is used as a mascot for many kinds of products, especially in Mauritius.
 It appears as a supporter on the coat of arms of Mauritius, on Mauritius coins, is used as a watermark on all Mauritian rupee banknotes, and features as the background of the Mauritian immigration form.
 A smiling dodo is the symbol of the Brasseries de Bourbon, a popular brewer on Réunion, whose emblem displays the white species once thought to have lived there.

 The dodo is used to promote the protection of endangered species by environmental organisations, such as the Durrell Wildlife Conservation Trust and the Durrell Wildlife Park.
 The Center for Biological Diversity gives an annual 'Rubber Dodo Award', to "those who have done the most to destroy wild places, species and biological diversity".
 In 2011, the nephiline spider Nephilengys dodo, which inhabits the same woods as the dodo once did, was named after the bird to raise awareness of the urgent need for protection of the Mauritius biota.
 Two species of ant from Mauritius have been named after the dodo: Pseudolasius dodo in 1946 and Pheidole dodo in 2013.
 A species of isopod from a coral reef off Réunion was named Hansenium dodo in 1991.

 The name dodo has been used by scientists naming genetic elements, honouring the dodo's flightless nature.
 A fruitfly gene within a region of a chromosome required for flying ability was named "dodo".
 In addition, a defective transposable element family from Phytophthora infestans was named DodoPi as it contained mutations that eliminated the element's ability to jump to new locations in a chromosome.

 In 2009, a previously unpublished 17th-century Dutch illustration of a dodo went for sale at Christie's and was expected to sell for £6,000.
 It is unknown whether the illustration was based on a specimen or on a previous image, and the artist is unidentified.
 It sold for £44,450.
+Parrish suggested it depicts a stuffed specimen, as the legs look dried.